blab/size-genetic-clusters/README.md

 These scripts only use as input the distribution of clusters of identical sequences.
 To access the raw data, please refer yourself to the references indicated in the manuscript.
 To facilitate the application of this method to other datasets, we provide the code developped to generate the size distribution of clusters of identical sequences from an alignment (**get_cluster_distrib_from_fasta.R**).
 The use of this code is illustrated for an arbitrary fasta file.

-### Monitoring changes in variants' transmission characteristics
+### Simulation study evaluating our transmission advantage statistical framework

+### Application to SARS-CoV-2 data in Washington state